14: Distance-Based Redundancy Analysis

 The Seaweed Dataset

-For this example I will use the seaweed data of Smit et al. (2017); please make sure that you read it!
+For this example I will use the seaweed data of Smit et al. (2017).
+Please make sure that you read it!
 An additional file describing the background to the data is available at the link above (see The_seaweed_data.pdf).

 I use two data sets.
 The first, \(Y\) (in the file SeaweedSpp.csv), comprises distribution records of 847 macroalgal species within each of 58 × 50 km-long sections of the South African coast (updated from Bolton and Stegenga (2002)).
-This represents ca. 90% of the known seaweed flora of South Africa, but excludes some very small and/or very rare species for which data are insufficient.
-The published source reports 846 species; the teaching file contains 847 species columns because it retains one additional reconciled taxon used in the current data release.
+This represents ca. 90% of the known seaweed flora of South Africa, but excludes some small or rare species for which data are insufficient.
+The published source reports 846 species, but the teaching file contains 847 species columns because it retains one additional reconciled taxon used in the current data release.
 The data are from verifiable literature sources and John Bolton and Rob Anderson’s own collections, assembled from information collected by teams of phycologists over three decades (Bolton 1986; Stegenga et al. 1997; Bolton and Stegenga 2002; De Clerck et al. 2005).

 The second, \(E\) (in SeaweedEnv.RData), is a dataset of in situ coastal seawater temperatures (Smit et al. 2013) derived from daily measurements over up to 40 years.